 - The short-list of pubs in this project and report is limited to properties identified in previous studies by Inner West Council town planners and heritage officers, and by GML consultants.
 It does not identify all potential heritage items of this building type within the Inner West LGA. - Potential heritage items were inspected from the public domain.
 Internal inspections were undertaken where access was provided by property owners/managers.
-No interior inspections were undertaken where access could not be arranged. - Historical research for this report was limited to sources available online, with some exceptions, due to the COVID-19 pandemic.
-These sources have provided an overview of each hotel's history, enough to provide a robust indication of their historical significance.
-Further targeted research on selected hotels will be required to confirm some historical facts and provide greater detail on the hotels, which may inform future conservation or development management policies. - No community consultation has been undertaken in the preparation of this report or to ascertain the social values of the pubs, which is an important factor in assessing the significance of this building type.
-Community consultation will, however, precede consolidation of previous LEPs and DCPs.
-The draft will be publicly exhibited and community feedback will be addressed before final endorsement. - There was no formal assessment of archaeological potential undertaken as part of this report.
-Likewise, assessment of Aboriginal cultural heritage values and investigations into Aboriginal archaeological potential was outside the scope of this project. - No LGA-wide comparative analysis of pubs in the Inner West LGA has been undertaken; however, Appendix C contains a brief visual comparative study from the Shortlist of Potential Heritage Items report (Stages One and Two), for the purpose of grouping the subject pubs by era and architectural presentation to provide some context. - No additional research was undertaken into the significance of potential HCAs, or the extension of existing HCAs.
+No interior inspections were undertaken where access could not be arranged.

+- No community consultation has been undertaken in the preparation of this report or to ascertain the social values of the pubs, which is an important factor in assessing the significance of this building type.
+Preliminary community consultation will, however, precede a planning proposal to include new heritage items on Schedule 5 of the LEP.
+Statutory consultation will also be undertaken at a later stage of the planning proposal process and community feedback will be addressed, before final endorsement. - There was no formal assessment of archaeological potential undertaken as part of this report.
+Likewise, assessment of Aboriginal cultural heritage values and investigations into Aboriginal archaeological potential was outside the scope of this project. - No LGA-wide comparative analysis of pubs in the Inner West LGA has been undertaken; however, a brief visual comparative study was undertaken during the preliminary assessment, for the purpose of grouping the subject pubs by era and architectural presentation to provide some context. - No additional research was undertaken into the significance of potential HCAs, or the extension of existing HCAs.